Illegal Musik

-Illegal Musik is a New Zealand Lifestyle Company with a primary focus on Music & Entertainment.
+Illegal Musik is a New Zealand lifestyle company with a primary focus on music and entertainment.
 Its success started via its development of R&B singer J.Williams and has grown to include a wide range of artists from various genres.
 It currently has a partnership with Warner Music.
 Illegal Musik's record label headquarters and music albums are based in New Zealand.

 Company history

 Illegal Musik was founded by CEO Mark Arona and business partner Eddie Bennet in 2007.
 Their first two signings, J.Williams and Erakah, received Best Male and Best Female Artist Awards, at the 2010 Pacific Island Music Awards.

 The label's production house is managed by Inoke Finau "N.O.X" (lead guitarist of Rock Band Junipah).

 Through a partnership with New Zealand company 3D Live and Director Damien Caine, Illegal Musik produced the first all LIVE 3D Music Video for artist J.Williams 'You Got Me'.
 They received an award for innovation in New Zealand Music in 2010.
 The single also received 'Best Hip-Hop Video' at the Juice TV Awards (May 2010).

 The label has also signed a partnership with Warner Australia and have released three singles from J.Williams 'You Got Me' (2010), 'Take Me Higher (Illegal Remix)' (2011), and 'Live It Up' (2011).